Bio

 EDUCATION

-Visual Studies Workshop, SUNY at Buffalo, Rochester, NY, MFA, Photographic Studies
+Visual Studies Workshop, SUNY at Buffalo, Rochester, NY

-State University of New York at Buffalo, NY, BFA, Photography
+BFA Photography, State University of New York at Buffalo, NY

 SELECTED SOLO EXHIBITIONS

-1981 Franklin Furnace, Unlike in Characters, New York, NY
+1981 Unlike in Characters, Franklin Furnace, New York, N

 SELECTED GROUP EXHIBITIONS